franciskoinno/whisky_analysis/README.md

 Lowland is lowest.<br>

 ## Insight
 People can have a higher chance to find a more tasty whisky by the whisky region and the flavors in the tasting notes.
+And find the flavor that they want based on the region.